 Why are renters getting priced out of the market?

 It used to be that rent was the more affordable option – carried for less than a mortgage and had no maintenance fees.
 Renting was a great stepping stone for those that wanted to save up for a down payment on a home, but also a way of life for those that didn’t want to commit to the big mortgage and the rigors of homeownership.
-But the past few years have seen market rents skyrocket, and vacancy rates plummet.
-Part of the problem is that, real estate as a whole in most Canadian cities, has become very expensive.
+But the past few years have seen market rents soar, and vacancy rates plummet.
+Part of the problem is that real estate as a whole, in most Canadian cities, has become very expensive.
 Many of the traditional first-time buyers are remaining in the rental market longer because they need to work longer to save up a down payment.
 Another reason is that most cities have a shortfall of purpose-built rental properties.
-There was no incentive over the past few decades to focus on creating rental, especially when the new condo market kept growing.
+There was no incentive for developers to build rental properties, especially when the new condo market kept growing.
 A third reason is the quality of life Canada offers.
 It’s just an ideal place to immigrate, and the influx of new residents is clear cut in the most recent census, showing that growth is outpacing development of rental opportunities.
 The trifecta.

 While the government is realizing the problem and trying to make headway with affordable housing solutions for the near future, thinking of unique ways to navigate the current rental market may be your key to finding your next home.